 The implementation of robots has become an emerging trend across manufacturing industries, many of which are making a big leap to automating production processes using robots.
-However, it’s only been in the recent years that automation and robotic technology are gradually setting foot into the food and beverage industries.
-A good example would be the implementation of robot vending machines that offer superior convenience as opposed to the non-automated ones.
+However, it's only been in recent years that automation and robotic technology are gradually setting foot into the food and beverage industries.
+A good example would be the implementation of robot vending machines that offer superior convenience as opposed to non-automated ones.

 In this article, however, we are going to specifically address the beverage robots, which are essentially robotic equipment used in the food and beverage industry where automated processes are performed in the production line.
 For instance, "pick-and-place", perhaps one of the most prevalent and fundamental robotic applications in the food and beverage industry, can move a product to the designated position in a production or packaging line.

 The beverage robots greatly, if not completely, enhance the automation level of an existing production line, which speeds up the process of drink productions as they are fitted to the production line based on specific assembly requirements.
-They are more predictable, consistent and are able to work at a much more efficient way than that of human counterparts.
+They are more predictable, consistent, and are able to work in a much more efficient way than that of human counterparts.
 All of these factors thereby contribute to optimal output, let alone the fact that robots barely need to take any breaks.

 It has been said that the implementation of robotic technology has been boosting efficiency with reported success from many beverage plants worldwide.
 In fact, in the beverage industry, the idea of "smart" technology has started to play a vital role that entails more sophisticated sensing and vision systems as well as gripping mechanisms, all of which lead to the increased efficiency, and optimized and smooth connected supply chain that now relies on automation.